LibCrowds/project-playbills/config/README.md

 The manifest URI should always be listed in the first column with the name suffix in the second.
 Additional columns can be added for reference and will be ignored.

+### pybossa.json

+The PyBossa servers for development and production.

 ### tasks.json